Best Coffee Shops in Budapest 2019

 Local Tip: Coratda and one of the amazing pastries made by a local bakery called The Mill.

-Cirkusz is bohemian Budapest cafe that has become a staple spot for caffeine junkies from the city and afar, to stop by for a cuppa.
+This is one of the few bohemian cafes in Budapest.
+Becoming a staple spot for caffeine junkies from the city and afar, to stop by for a cuppa.
 Step inside and you can see why this Dob Street coffee den has become so popular.
 Firstly you have the decor which is stylish and hip, with the centre point being a magnificent hand-painted, circus-themed mural.
-Now when you combine the ambience with the stupendous speciality coffee on offer, you have the recipe for this spots roasting success.
-The coffee is crafted by talented baristas, using their own in-house roasted blend called Bagira Coffee.
-So the coffee and ambience are on point, but the food here is also bloody good, prepared fresh on the premises.
+Now when you combine the ambience with the stupendous speciality coffee on offer.
+You have the recipe for this spots roasting success.
+The coffee is crafted by talented baristas, using their own in-house roasted blend called Bagira.
+So the coffee and ambience are on point, but the food here is also bloody good, prepared fresh on the premises every day.

 Local Tip: Honestly all the coffee is delicious, but they also do a really good brunch which you simply have to sample.